Content Ingestion

 413 Payload Too Large

-error. - If you need to store larger text, consider breaking it into smaller, logical chunks or using the document upload endpoint.
+error. - If you need to store larger text, consider breaking it into smaller, logical chunks or using the document processing approach described above.

-- For extremely large files, you may need to split them before uploading.
+- For extremely large files, you may need to implement pagination in your processing code

 Error Handling for Size Limits